Victoria, British Columbia: Religion and spirituality

+According to the 2021 census, the majority of the population of Victoria described themselves as irreligious (63.4%).
+Over 25% of Victoria residents are Christian, with the second largest religious group being Muslim (1.9%).
+A similar proportion of residents are Buddhist (1.4%) or Jewish (1.1%).
+Hinduism, Sikhism and Indigenous Spirituality make up under 1% of other groups.

 Neighbourhoods

 The following is a list of neighbourhoods in the City of Victoria, as defined by the city planning department.
 For a list of neighbourhoods in other area municipalities, see Greater Victoria, or the individual entries for those municipalities.